rust-trust/event-listener-substrate/readme.md

 2. Import the new js client in `dataService.js`
 3. Use init() for initializing the client - connection, priming, etc.
 4. Use insert() for (of course) inserting substrate events data

+## Note

+This app is not for production usage.
+It is mainly built to suggest an event based pattern for priming an off-chain storage.
+Please feel free to extend and use as needed.